upes-open/OSoC-24-descr.ai.be/auth/README.md

 This project demonstrates how to set up Firebase Authentication with email/password and Google sign-in using JavaScript.
 It includes user sign-in, sign-up, and session management, as well as storing user-specific data in Firestore.

-## Introduction

-This project provides a simple interface for users to sign in, sign up, and manage their sessions using Firebase Authentication.
-It also includes a feature to sign in using Google.
-User-specific data is stored in Firestore.

 ## Dependencies